pjor94/cordova-plugin-zip/README.md

-# cordova-plugin-zip
+# Fork of MobileChromeApps/cordova-plugin-zip

-A Cordova plugin to unzip files in Android and iOS.
+added the pull request of @dwolner that add the support to windows 10 platform A Cordova plugin to unzip files in Android Ios and Wwindows 10.

-## Installation

-    cordova plugin add cordova-plugin-zip

 ## Usage

     zip.unzip(<source zip>, <destination dir>, <callback>, [<progressCallback>]);